 Shipping & Returns

 We here at ROAR stand by our products.
-We will happily replace any products that are not up to standard and if for any reason you are not satisfied we will be happy to give you a full refund or product replacement.
+We will happily replace any products that are not up to standard and if for any reason you are not satisfied we will be happy to give you a full refund (if you purchased direct from us) or a product replacement.